fabiog1901/pgworkload/README.md

 Make sure your **CockroachDB** cluster or **PostgreSQL** server is up and running.

-Connect to the SQL prompt and load the `bank.sql` file.
+Connect to the SQL prompt and execute the DDL statements in the `bank.sql` file.
-In CockroachDB, you can run
+In CockroachDB, you can simply run

 ```sql
 sql> \i bank.sql